Can You Apply for a Credit Card With a Co-Signer? Learn About Your Options

 Getting a credit card with a co-signer was a viable solution for those who couldn’t acquire an unsecured credit card otherwise, but were certain they could make their payments on time.
 Most people would turn to their relatives or close friends for this kind of obligation.

-As of the beginning of 2022, all major United States banks have withdrawn this option, so you’ll have to consider other options if you don’t wish to turn to local banks or credit unions.
+As of 2022, all major United States banks have withdrawn this option, so you’ll have to consider other options if you don’t wish to turn to local banks or credit unions.
 Some alternatives include obtaining a secured credit card or becoming an authorized user.

 About author